khrt/Raisin/README.md

 ## Declared parameters

-Raisin allows you to access only the parameters that have been declared by your ["params" in Raisin](https://metacpan.org/pod/Raisin#params) block.
+Raisin allows you to access only the parameters that have been declared by you in ["params" in Raisin](https://metacpan.org/pod/Raisin#params) block.

 By default you can get all declared parameter as a first argument passed to your